 Principles of treatment are control of inflammation, modification of activity or rest, and correction of underlying problems if present.

 The athlete should avoid participating in the activity that incited the injury.
 Runners should avoid running on banked surfaces or downhill.
-If one runs on circular track, running should not be done in the same direction.
+If one runs on the circular track, running should not be done in the same direction.

 If the preceding management of the injury is not successful, consider a period of total rest for 4-6 weeks.

-Following acute phase, after inflammation has subsided, stretching and range of motion exercises are begun and activity level can be gradually increased.
+Following the acute phase, after inflammation has subsided, stretching and range of motion exercises are begun and activity level can be gradually increased.

 Following muscles should be included in the exercise schedule